dorothylee2016/learngit/readme.txt

 hello
 hi
-Creating a new branch is quick.
+Creating a new branch is quick in branch dev.